PostHog/posthog.com/contents/docs/privacy/index.md

 ## Frequently asked questions

 This overview covers some frequently asked questions about PostHog and privacy.
 Have a question not covered here?
-Use the 'Ask a question' box at the bottom of this page.
+Use the 'Ask a question' box at the bottom of the page.

 ### What is and isn't considered personal data?